scanno/nl.scanno.mqtt/README.md

 - Password to use for the broker connection
 - The ability to specify the loaction accuracy in meters.
 Default is set at 100 meters.
 If the accuracy is worse than 100 meters, the received event will be ignored.

+Changes in versio 0.3.6:
+- Added an option to view the last 20 loglines

 Changes in version 0.3.5:
 - Solve settings save crash
 - Solved crash due to receiving non JSON message